 This freaky thing will run around at super sonic speed.
 Every once in awhile, it will stop and blast away at you.
-Simply hold still and use your shield when this happens.
+Simply hold still and use your Shield when this happens.

-To hurt it, simply walk towards it defending at all times.
-Once you get close, you can shoot it with any type of arrow to stun it, though that’s not really necessary since you can simply… hit it with your sword… Once you knock it down, slash it to bits (with the Great Fairy Sword if you have it).
+To hurt it, simply walk towards it, defending at all times.
+Once you get close, you can shoot it with any type of arrow to stun it, though that’s not really necessary since you can simply hit it with your sword.
+Once you knock it down, slash it to bits (with the Great Fairy Sword if you have it).
 Repeat.

 Once he’s taken a good amount of damage, he’ll start creating spiky, spinning tops that follow you around.
 They’re quite hard to avoid and they will easily get you from behind.
 When they stop spinning, they fall over and explode.
-I recommend running along the walls, defending against the tops in order to get closer to Majora.
-Once you’re on the same side of the chamber as he is, Z target him and make a run for it, holding up your shield to plow your way through the whip attacks and tops.
+Run along the walls, defending against the tops in order to get closer to Majora.
+Once you’re on the same side of the chamber as he is, Z target him and make a run for it, holding up your Shield to plow your way through the whip attacks and tops.
 Once you’re at a medium distance, shoot him with a Light Arrow if you can and run in for the kill.

 After he finally dies, you’ll see a cool cinematic of Majora disintegrating.
 The Moon will then, at long last, disappear in a colorful orb that turns into a rainbow across the land.
 The townspeople can be seen cheering in the background outside Clock Town while the Giants take a breather.

 After they go, he’ll ask to be Link’s friend as well.
 After sniffing him, he determines that Link smells just like “the kid who taught him the song in the woods” awhile back.
-In Ocarina of Time (the prequel to this game) you played Saria’s Song for an Imp just like him and gave him the Skull Mask as part of a trading quest.
+In Ocarina of Time (the prequel to this game), you played Saria’s Song for an imp just like him and gave him the Skull Mask as part of a trading quest.
 Apparently, they’re one and the same, which also explains the nickname he uses for this whole game: Skull Kid!

 The Happy Mask Salesman will then take Majora’s Mask with him, now that the evil spirit inside it has been destroyed.
 He rambles a bit about partings and says the masks that Link has acquired throughout his journeys contain “a good happiness.”
 Swell.
 As he leaves, he mysteriously fades away.
 Hmm…

-That’s the end of the game my friend.
+That’s the end of the game, my friend!
 Congratulations, I hope you enjoyed it!